usnistgov/800-63-3/sp800-63-3/sec4_xAL.md

 1. The degree of confidence in the vetting process used to establish the identity of the individual to whom the authenticator was issued, and
 2. the degree of confidence that the individual who uses the credential is the individual to whom the credential was issued.

 For example, if the impact of an authentication error results in an application assessed at LOA 3, the agency must identity proof and provide authenticators that meet the requirements for LOA 3.
 However, in today's digital services, combining proofing and authenticator requirements into a single bundle sometimes creates unintended consequences.
-Agencies should look at the impact that could result from a true authentication error (the wrong individual can use someone elses credential) AND an identity proofing error.
+Agencies should look at the impact that could result from a true authentication error (the wrong individual can use someone else’s credential) AND an identity proofing error.
 From the perspective of an identity proofing failure, there is two dimensions of failure:

 *  The impact of providing a service to the wrong person (e.g. a fraudster successfully proofs as someone else).
 *  The impact of excessive identity proofing (i.e. collecting more information about a person than is required to successfully provide the digital service.)